openfisca/openfisca-doc/source/simulate/profile-simulation.md

 212       17        40.0       2.4    100.0          return int(fragment)
 ```

 Wow!
-The number of hits to `parse_fragment` decreased by 99%, improving the performance of the generator by 353%!
+The number of hits to `parse_fragment` decreased by 99%, improving the generator performance by 353%!

 That's it!